mathkimchi/singularity/DEVLOG.md

 But even when I directly draw the image, it's weird, so I don't think I'm accidently using the chargrid shader.

 Claude is suggesting maybe Alacritty thinks it isn't actually being shown so it's not rendering anything.

+2026-08-24 06:10PM

+Wait bruh, it works when I run kitty.
+I think Kitty is more liberal with it's commits.

+I'll still have to fix the Alacritty though.

+2026-09-04 06:11PM

+I think the problem is that Alacritty uses GPU rendering so it is DMA instead of SHM.
+But right now, I shoud run into a todo panic when encountering that, so I am a bit confused.

+I'm going to commit and start using LLMs more tactically from now on.